Alwyn Court: History

-Construction and early years
+Construction

 Stuyvesant Co-operative Buildings, a company founded by artist Walter Russell, purchased the lot at the southeast corner of 58th Street and Seventh Avenue for $500,000 in the first week of June 1907.
 Russell planned to build a twelve-story apartment house on the site in conjunction with developer Alwyn Ball Jr., the building's namesake.
 By the next month, the Alwyn Court Corporation had been created to construct the building, and Harde and Short had been selected as the architects.
 According to E. S. Barlow, a leasing agent who was associated with the Alwyn Court for over three decades, Russell and Ball had originally wanted to select Radcliff & Kelly for the building's design, but selected Harde and Short because of their expertise in designing previous apartment houses.
 Harde and Short submitted construction plans to the New York City Department of Buildings in October 1907.

 The Alwyn Court's construction was delayed slightly by a carpenters' strike against the Hedden Construction Company.
 The building was nearly completed by September 1909, when the Fifty-Eighth Street and Seventh Avenue Company was formed to operate the apartments.
 By then, Russell was no longer involved with the Alwyn Court, having gone bankrupt the previous year.
 In March 1910, with the building still mostly unrented, a fire broke out in an empty apartment on the tenth floor, causing $150,000 worth of damage when it spread to three other floors.
 The superstructure was undamaged, and the building was quickly repaired.